BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 title: Cross-Site Request Forgery (CSRF) Walkthrough
 ---

 For this walkthrough we'll be using the **RestSpace** server.
 The same one we used to demonstrate REST interfaces in a previous walkthrough.
-In addition to the regular login, **RestSpace** has alternative logins that are either limited or vulnerable in various ways.
+In addition to the regular, mostly secure, form, **RestSpace** has three alternative domain thames that are limited or vulnerable in various ways.

 ## A Naive REST Server

-* Browse to [https://restspace.dicax.org/callapi](https://restspace.dicax.org/c/callapi){: target="_blank"}.
+* Browse to [https://n.restspace.dicax.org/callapi](https://restspace.dicax.org/c/callapi){: target="_blank"}.

-This is a handy page that lets us compose and call REST APIs sort of like a lightwight version of [Postman](https://www.postman.com/).
+This is a handy page that lets us compose and call REST APIs sort of like a lightweight version of [Postman](https://www.postman.com/) or [BurpSuite](https://portswigger.net/burp).

 * Click on the `Login` template.
-* Change the URL to `https://restspace.dicax.org/api/login-n`.
-This gives you the **naive** login method.
-* Set the username to some name and the password to that same name plus `-9455`.
+* In the request body, set the `username` to some name (make one up) and the password to that same name plus `-9455`.
+For example, username: `jorg`, password: `jorg-9455`.

-> **RestSpace** lets you create new accounts on the fly so long as the password follows that pattern.
+> **RestSpace** lets you create new accounts on the fly so long as the password is the username plus `-9455`.
 Using such a pattern would not be secure on a real website.
 But **RestSpace** makes accounts expire with the session so there's not a real risk here.
+Also, each session gets a new account so even if you login using the same username, you'll get a different account.

 * Click `Send` and you will successfully log in using a cookie.
 You can see that cookie in the "SetCookie" response header.
 * Click the `Create` template and create a car to add to the database.
 Edit the body of the request (to customize the car) and click `Send`.
 If you want, create another item for the database.
 It doesn't have to be a car, any valid JSON object will work.
-* Click the `Read` template and then click `send` to read all of your items from the database.
+* Click the `Read` template and then click `Send` to read all of your items from the database.

 So, everything works.
 What makes this a "naive" server?
 Well, let's try calling this from a different host (a.k.a. origin)?

 * Browse to [https://byu-itc-210.github.io/callapi-RestSpace](https://byu-itc-210.github.io/callapi-RestSpace){: target="_blank"}.
-This is the same page content as the one we were using, but it's hosted on a different server.
+This is the same `callapi` page as the one we were using, but it's hosted on a different *domain*.
+That's important because we are experimenting with cross-origin requests.
-* Like before, click on the `Login` template but change the URL to `login-n` to use the naive login mode.
+* Like before, click on the `Login` template but change the URL to `https://n.restspace.dicax.org/login` to use the same naive instance.
-* Enter valid credentials (password is the same as the username but with a `-9455` suffix).
+* Enter valid credentials, with a different name from the one you used before.
+(Remember, the password is the username plus a `-9455` suffix).
 * Click `Send` and ... you get an error.
 * Open the browser console to see what the error is.

 You see an error something like this:
 ```
-Access to fetch at 'https://restspace.dicax.org/api/login-n'
+Access to fetch at 'https://n.restspace.dicax.org/api/login'
 from origin 'https://byu-itc-210.github.io' has been blocked
 by CORS policy: Response to preflight request doesn't pass
 access control check: No 'Access-Control-Allow-Origin' header